-Anytime service is performed on a battery, the following must be observed: Keep sparks, open flame, cigarettes, or any other flame away.
+Anytime service is performed on a battery, the following must be observed: keep sparks, open flame, cigarettes, or any other flame away.
 Always wear safety glasses.
-Protect skin and clothing when handling batteries.
+Protect skin and clothing when handing a battery.
 When servicing battery in enclosed space, keep the area well-ventilated.